Manscaped Lawn Mower 4.0 Pro Review – Great Below The Belt and Above

 Trimmer Blades and Combs

-The trimmer blade is only 35mm (1.25in) wide, and that’s pretty slim compared to any other non-groin shaving trimmers; however, that kind of makes sense to me because of shaving down below.
-We need something a bit slimmer and nifty for getting around the more awkward areas, and that smaller width works best for me.
+The trimmer blade is only 35mm (1.25in) wide, which is quite slim compared to other non-groin shaving trimmers; however, this makes sense given the type of shaving area below.
+We need something a bit slimmer and more nifty for navigating the more awkward areas, and a smaller width works best for me.

 Trimmer Blade & Combs Ratings